botter-nidnul/botter-nidnul.github.io/Steps_to_Urbit_on_Raspberry_Pi.md

 You need a Raspberry Pi capable of running in AArch64 (aka 64-bit) mode, which means a RPi 3 or 4 (maybe a later model RPi 2 with the upgraded BCM2837 chip).

+Be aware that running Urbit on a microSD card may, depending on the speed of your card and the speed of the reader in your Raspberry Pi, be a slow and frustrating experience.
+This is especially true on RPi models before the Raspberry Pi 4, which will need to have the [reader interface overclocked](https://www.jeffgeerling.com/blog/2016/how-overclock-microsd-card-reader-on-raspberry-pi-3) in order to run Urbit at an acceptable speed.

+It's better to avoid the microSD card and just run your Pi from a USB attached SSD.

+It's best to avoid buying a Raspberry Pi entirely, and to instead [purchase an alternative single-board computer](Buying_Guide.md) with sane storage options built into the board.

+### OS Version

 This guide assumes you're running the latest ([Buster](https://www.raspberrypi.org/blog/buster-the-new-version-of-raspbian/)) 32-bit (armv7l) version of the default Raspberry Pi distro "Raspberry Pi OS" (previously called Raspbian) and that you've run `sudo apt update` and `sudo apt full-upgrade` recently.

 ### Step One: Kernel